A. C. Bhaktivedanta Swami Prabhupada: Shrines, memorials, museums

 Prabhupada's birthplace, in the Tollygunge neighborhood of Kolkata, was inaugurated as a memorial site in 2021, on the 125th anniversary of Prabhupada's birth, by West Bengal Chief Minister Mamata Banerjee.
 In the Ultadanga neighborhood of Kolkata, the building, known as Bhaktivinode Asan where Prabhupada first met his guru, Bhaktisiddhanta Sarasvati, has also been restored as a heritage site.

 On August 13, 2015, the fiftieth anniversary of Prabhupada's departure from Kolkata to the United States, a two-meter-high bronze monument, created by Ukrainian sculptor Volodymyr Zhuravel, was unveiled in Kolkata by the Governor of West Bengal Keshari Nath Tripathi and Lieutenant Governor of Pondicherry Kiran Bedi.
 The monument was created in two parts — one depicting Prabhupada's departure for America, the other his arrival.
 After the monument was unveiled, the "departure" part was installed at the ISKCON temple in Kolkata, the "arrival" part in front of the ISKCON temple in Boston.

 In November 2024, Scottish Church College inaugurated the "Abhay Charan Seminar Hall", honoring A. C. Bhaktivedanta Swami Prabhupada.
-The hall was constructed with support from the Bhaktivedanta Research Centre.
+The hall was constructed with support from the Bhaktivedanta Research Center.